-GUEST: My aunt worked at Rankin/Bass Production for about ten or 15 years in the '70s and early '80s, and she acquired all of them, and they were the production puppets from Rudolph the Red-Nosed Reindeer.
-Including Rudolph and Santa, we had Yukon Cornelius, Herbie the misfit dentist, and a few others, including assorted reindeer that got melted in our attic, thanks to my mom.
-We used to have them around the Christmas tree, you know, growing up, and I'm just used to having them around.
+GUEST: My aunt worked at Rankin/Bass Productions for about ten or 15 years in the '70s and early '80s, and she acquired all of them.
+And they were the production puppets from Rudolph the Red Nosed Reindeer, including Rudolph and Santa.
+We had Yukon Cornelius, Herbie the Misfit Dentist, and a few others, including a sort of reindeer that got melted in our attic, thanks to my mom.
+We used to have them around the Christmas tree growing up, and we're just used to having them around.

 GUEST: As far as I know.

 APPRAISER: And we can see here they have the articulated legs, the articulated neck.
 This is the young Rudolph, and here's Santa.
 When you opened the box and took these fellows out, it was like I was seeing old friends.

 APPRAISER: As I'm sure it is the case with millions of our viewers, this is a Christmas tradition.
 1964 is when the film was made, and it definitely has a warm spot in all of our hearts.
 So to actually meet them in person is really exciting.
 This is iconic, and it's on a very different level.

 GUEST: It's not a toy, and everyone who's seen it has gotten a kick and recognized it instantly.